antofic/GraphCodable/Docs/UserGuide.md

 - GraphCodable encodes it but generates an exception during decoding;
 - Codable EXC_BAD_ACCESS during encoding.

-Just like ARC cannot release **e**, **b** and **d** because each retain the other, GraphCodable cannot initialize **e**, **b** and **d** because the initialization of each of them requires that the other be initialized.
+Just like ARC cannot release **e**, **b** and **d** because each retain the other, GraphCodable cannot initialize **e**, **b** and **d** because the initialization of each of them requires that the other be initialized and
-Swift does not allow to create non-initialized values.
+Swift does not allow to exit from an init method without inizializing all variables.
 So, when GraphCodable during decode encounters a cycle that it cannot resolve, it throws an exception.

 ARC has a specific solution for these cases: the use of weak variables.
-Similarly, GraphCodable uses a slightly different way to decode weak variables used to break strong memory cycles: it postpones, calling a closure with the ``deferDecode(...)`` method, the initialization of these variables until the objects they point to have been initialized.
+Similarly, GraphCodable uses a slightly different way to decode weak variables used to break strong memory cycles: it postpones, calling a closure with the ``deferDecode(...)`` method, the setting of these variables (remember: they are optional, so they are auto-inizializated to nil) until the objects they point to have been initialized.

 There is therefore a **one-to-one** correspondence between using weak variables to break strong memory cycles in ARC and using ``deferDecode(...)`` to allow initialization of such variables. ``deferDecode(...)`` **should not be used in any other case**.